-The Utah Department of Health Bureau of EMS and Preparedness manages the pre-hospital data collection system known as the ImageTrend-based Elite system.
+The Utah Department of Health and Human Services Office of EMS and Preparedness (OEMSP) manages the pre-hospital data collection system known as the ImageTrend-based Elite system.
 Paper reports are not accepted, per State rule, and the data collection is 100 percent electronic.
 The system is NEMSIS 3.4-compliant and the software system incorporates comprehensive edit checks and validations to ensure that the data falls within acceptable parameters.
 The State has developed performance measures and metrics for all six data quality categories and quality management reports are regularly shared with the Traffic Records Coordinating Committee (TRCC).
 There is a sound feedback loop between users and data collectors as well as performance reporting to submitting agencies from the State and processes are clearly documented.
+OEMSP anticipates being NEMSIS 3.5 compliant by January 2024.

-There are approximately seven different software systems submitting data to the statewide repository.
+There are approximately five different software systems submitting data to the statewide repository.
 All agencies have submitted data electronically to the repository.
 Provider submission requirements are defined as "Emergency Medical Services Providers shall submit NEMSIS EMS incident data elements for each Patient Care Report in the format defined in the NEMSIS EMS DataSet, as follows: incidents occurring between the 1st and 15th of a calendar month shall be submitted no later than the last day of the same calendar month; incidents occurring between the 16th and last day of a calendar month shall be submitted no later than the 15th of the following calendar month".
 Most EMS providers report within the first week after the incident.
+OEMSP is working to change the reporting requirement to seven days before January 2024.